 Sales is a highly demanding area, so in order to succeed the team needs to be highly motivated.
 Coaching and mentoring play an important role in this.
 In fact, coaching a sales team is listed as a top practice when it comes to higher quota attainment.
 This makes it an important aspect of sales management strategy.

 Sales leaders need to have strong personalities in order to inspire their team to achieve.
-They also need to have a wide range of sales skills and working knowledge of the latest sales performance boosting tools.
+They also need to have a wide range of sales skills and working knowledge of the latest sales performance boosting tools, such as CPQ software.

 Unfortunately, however, this scenario often falls short.
 Fewer than a quarter of organizations cited sales coaching as a strength.
 Many overloaded sales managers say they struggle to find the time.